 Library or primary research or a combination thereof in an area of sociology in which the student has a personal interest, curiosity, or concern.
-Prerequisite: Sociology 228 and Sociology 229; or consent of instructor.
-1 unit - Dantzler II, Schneider SO344 Independent Study:
+Prerequisite: Sociology 228 and Sociology 229; or consent of instructor. .5 to 2 units SO344 Independent Study:

 Library or primary research or a combination thereof in an area of sociology or social psychology in which the student has a personal interest, curiosity, or concern.

-Prerequisite: Sociology 228 and Sociology 229; or consent of instructor.

-1 unit - Dantzler II

-SO345 Research Topics in Sociology:

-Prerequisite: Sociology 228 and Sociology 229; or consent of instructor.

-1 unit

-SO390 Advanced Topics in Sociology:

-A more specialized examination of a variety of sociological issues and problems.
+Prerequisite: Sociology 228 and Sociology 229; or consent of instructor. .5 to 1 unit SO345 Research Topics in Sociology: Prerequisite: Sociology 228 and Sociology 229; or consent of instructor.
+1 unit - Schneider SO390 Advanced Topics in Sociology: A more specialized examination of a variety of sociological issues and problems.
 Topics will vary from year to year depending on the interests and expertise of the faculty.
-(Not offered 2017-18).
+(Not offered 2018-19).
 Prerequisite: Sociology 228 and Sociology 229 or consent of instructor.

-1 unit

-SO450 Senior Thesis

-An independent project on a topic of the student's choice.
+1 unit SO450 Senior Thesis An independent project on a topic of the student's choice.
 The project might entail a position paper, empirical research designed to test a hypothesis or describe some phenomena, a theoretical piece dealing with an important sociological problem, or a combination of the above.
 Prerequisite: Sociology 301 or Sociology 302; any one 300-level sociology elective.

-1 unit - Murphy-Geiss, Muñoz, Popkin

-SO451 Senior Seminar

-Advanced study of a topic of sociological significance.
+2 units - Dantzler II, Giuffre, Murphy-Geiss, Popkin SO451 Senior Seminar Advanced study of a topic of sociological significance.
 Prerequisite: Sociology 450.